1. REVIEW FROM FIRST DBS LESSON

 The DBS system uses what we call inductive learning.
 This type of learning is often called bottom up learning.
 It is about discovering something for yourself and then applying it to a bigger picture.
 It is the most powerful type of learning as it activates Holy Spirit led “ah-ha” moments of insight and inspiration.
 Science is all about inductive learning.

 This is in contrast to most traditional Bible learning which is deductive teaching.
-This means you are told what to believe and then apply that to a specific situation.
-Schools and the military are all about deductive learning.
+This means you are told what to believe by the Bible study leader and then apply that truth to a specific situation.
+Traditional schools and the military are all about deductive learning.

-The DBS system flips traditional Bible teaching on its head and allows the Holy Spirit to get involved as the learner discovers truth instead of being told truth.
+The DBS system flips traditional Bible teaching on its head and allows the Holy Spirit to get involved as the teacher and the learner discovers truth instead of being told truth.
 Jesus asked over 400 recorded questions during his ministry and explained many deep spiritual truths in parables.
-This was all inductive training.
+This was all inductive training for the people he was dealing with.
 The sermon on the mount, however, was deductive teaching.
-The ancient Greeks loved deductive teaching and lecturing.
-That’s how sermons found their way into Western Christian church services.
+The ancient Greeks loved deductive teaching and lecturing and that’s how sermons found their way into Western Christian church services.

 |Small: from 2-10 people||Can be much larger|